vvnfrnds/EKSFargateProject/EKSInstall.md

 # Install EKS

-Please follow the prerequisites doc before this.
+Please follow the prerequisites documnet before this.

 ## Install using Fargate